naix0x/RSS-Telegram-Channels/README.md

 cd rss
 ```

-Change Api Key Bot (can get in @botfather)
+Change line Api Key Bot (can get in @botfather)
 `const telegramToken = 'YOUR_API_ BOT';`

-Change RSS Feed URL (can search in google)
+Change line RSS Feed URL (can search in google)
 `const rssFeedUrl = 'URL_RSS_FEED':`

-and Change username your channels telegram
+and Change line username your channels telegram
 `const response = await bot.sendMessage('@username_channels'`

 you can change with command below :